kkukshtel/castledb-unity-importer/README.md

 Construct some data in CastleDB:
 ![CastleDB Example](images/cdbshot.png)

 Import the repo's [.unitypackage release](https://github.com/kkukshtel/castledb-unity-importer/releases) into Unity (or open the repo project directly), and then add your .cdb file somewhere in your Assets directory.
 Unity will import the .cdb file and generate it's classes.
+**NOTE:** Your project needs to be using the latest .NET 4.X scripting runtime.
+For instructions on how to change this, see [Unity's documentation here](https://docs.unity3d.com/Manual/ScriptingRuntimeUpgrade.html).

 Open your code editor, and access your data like this:
 ```c#